TestAutomationMultiverse/sut-springboot/README.md

 ## Database

 The application uses H2 as the in-memory database.
 The database is configured using the properties in the `application.properties` file.
-The `data.sql` file is used to initialize the database with some sample data.

 ## Build and Run